 How Espresso Is Made

-The secret to espresso is… the espresso machine.
+The secret to espresso is… the espresso machine (In the market for a machine?

 It’s a very intense machine that brews coffee in a way that’s impossible with any other coffee maker.
 Here are some of those differences: